WithoutHaste/EarlyDocs/USING_EARLYDOCS.md

 1. Open project properties > Build tab
 2. Select the right configuration (Debug and/or release)
 3. Check "XML documentation file" under the "Output" section

+EarlyDocs documentation will only be generated for Types/etc that are commented.

 ## Configuration